Anththroposophy – an Introduction

 A Philosophy of Freedom

-This is the title of one of Steiner’s earliest books.
+This is the title of one of Rudolf Steiner’s earliest books.
 It is purely philosophical and therefore may cause problems for those who have no knowledge of that branch of thinking.
-I taught the subject for ten years in the Teachers’ Training Seminar in Buenos Aires and it took me half that time to realize that since most of the students had only the vaguest notion of philosophy, it would be better to start with a general history of philosophy and get to Steiner later.
-From then on I had the impression that the students understood what it was all about.
-That was a twenty-hour course and we don’t have the time to do that here, so I’ll just assume that you’re all philosophers.
+I taught the subject for ten years in the Teachers’ Training Seminar in Buenos Aires and it took me half that time to realize that since most of the students had only the vaguest notion of philosophy (my own notion being somewhat less vague), it would be better to start with a general history of philosophy and get to Steiner later.
+From then on I had the impression that the students (and I) understood better what it was all about.
+That was a twenty-hour course and we don’t have the time to do that here, so I’ll just assume that we’re all philosophers.

 In order to answer this question, the concepts of dualism and monism are elucidated, dualism being the separation between us and the world around us.
 That is, if I observe any object in nature, a tree let’s say, I feel that I, the subject, am looking at an object, the tree, which is separate from me.
 This is a barrier that we erect as soon as we have consciousness – we become conscious of our antithesis to the world, the universe appears to us in two parts: I and the world.
 The striving to bridge this antithesis constitutes the spiritual striving of humanity.
 To be able to do so would constitute the monism we are seeking.
 The question is how.